|Roman Empire||Septimius Severus (145-211)||Apr. 14, 193||Feb. 4, 211|

 239 Wei Ming Di dies, and Wei Fei Di (Cao Fang) (Ts'ao Fang) (231-74) becomes emperor of Wei (until 274), sending an ambassador to Japan.
 Roman consuls: Marcus Antonius Gordianus Pius Felix and Manius Acilius Aviola.

-240 In Africa Sabinianus is proclaimed emperor, but is quickly defeated.
+240 Roman consuls: ?
+Sabinus and ?
+Seius Venustus.
+In Africa Sabinianus is proclaimed emperor, but is quickly defeated.
 Gordian III appoints Gaius Furius Sabinius Aquila Timesitheus (-243) as Praetorian prefect, and marries his daughter Furia Sabinia Tranquillina in the summer; Timesitheus dominates the teen emperor.
 Hatra, the Romans' easternmost military garrison is captured by the Sassanians.
 Ailing Ardashir I of Persia makes his son Shapur I co-regent.
 Eusebius of Caesarea mentions an Arab Christian bishop named Beryllus in the sea of Bostra, who holds a synod.
 Births: Roman Christian writer ("the Christian Cicero") Lucius Caelius (Caecilius) Firmianus Lactantius (d.
 320) in N Africa; pupil of Arnobius.
-Births: Christian anti-Arian bishop (313-337) (St.) Alexander of Constantinople (d.
-337); feast: Aug.
-28. Roman consuls: ?
-Sabinus and ?
-Seius Venustus.
-Deaths: Libyan-born Roman Christian traveler-historian Sextus Julius Africanus (b.
+Births: Christian anti-Arian archbishop of Constantinople #1 (314-337) (St.) Alexander of Constantinople (d.
+337) (b.
+237-45?); feast: Aug.
+28. Deaths: African Christian theologian Tertullian (b.
+155) in Carthage; leaves Adversus Judaeos (Against the Jews) (8 vols.): "What has Athens to do with Jerusalem?"; "[The Roman pagans] looked at the Christians as the cause of all catastrophes and all national disasters.
+If the Tiber floods in the City, if the Nile floods in the countryside, if the heavens stand still but the earth shakes, if a famine or plague is announced, a voice immediately goes up: let the Christians be thrown to the lions!"
+Libyan-born Roman Christian traveler-historian Sextus Julius Africanus (b.
 160); predicts the Second Coming of Christ in the year 500.
 Greek poet and Roman official Herodian of Antioch (b.
-170); leaves History of Rome from the Death of Marcus Aurelius to the Accesssion of Gordianus III (180-238) (8 vols.); lost to the West until tr. by Angelus Politianus (1454-94) of Italy.
+170); leaves History of Rome from the Death of Marcus Aurelius to the Accesssion of Gordianus III (180-238) (8 vols.); lost to the West until tr. by Italian Renaissance scholar Poliziano (Politian) (Angelus/Agnolo Ambrogini) (1454-94).

 243 Roman census.
 In the fall Gordian III knots, er, joins his army in Upper Mesopotamia, and marches down the Euphrates River, recapturing Carrhae and Nisibis in SE Anatolia, then wins a decisive V at the Battle of Resaina; Septimius Severus makes Nisibis his HQ, and reestablishes a Roman colony there.
 Timesitheus dies of disease, and the surviving praetorian prefect Caius Julius Priscus convinces Gordian III to appoint his brother Marcus Julius Philippus (Philip the Arab) as his successor (co-Augustus).
 Roman consuls: Lucius Annius Arrianus and Gaius Cervonius Papus.

 244 On Feb.
 11 after driving the Persians out of Syria and invading Iraq, Gordian III is defeated and KIA by the Persians at the Battle of Misiche 40 mi.
 W of Baghdad (modern-day Fallujah), renaming the city Peroz-Shapur ("victorious is Shapur"); the Romans try to cover it up by claiming that he died near Circesium on the Euphrates River 250 mi. upstream, and that they built a cenotaph nearby in Zaitha; Roman emperor (since 238) Gordian III (b.
-225) is succeeded as Roman emperor #33 by Marcus Julius Severus Philippus (Philip the Arab) (204-249) (who is suspected of engineering Gordian III's death by cutting off supplies and/or fomenting discontent), and negotiates a peace treaty with the Persians, paying them 50M sesterces and ending the Second Roman-Persian War (begun 241); he makes his 7-y.-o. son Philip II (237-49) nominal co-ruler.
+225) is succeeded as Roman emperor #33 by Marcus Julius Severus Philippus (Philip I the Arab) (204-49) (who is suspected of engineering Gordian III's death by cutting off supplies and/or fomenting discontent), and negotiates a peace treaty with the Persians, paying them 50M sesterces and ending the Second Roman-Persian War (begun 241); he makes his 7-y.-o. son Philip II (237-49) nominal co-ruler.
 Roman consuls: Tiberius Pollenius Armenius Peregrinus and Marcus Laelius Fulvius Maximus Aemilianus.
 Architecture: The Dura-Europos Synagogue on the right bank of the Euphrates River near modern-day Salhiye, Syria is first mentioned; rediscovered in 1932.
+Births: Roman emperor #51 (284-305) Diocletian (Gaius Aurelius Valerius Diocletianus) (Diocles) (d.
+312) on Dec.
+22 in Dioclea (near Salona), Dalmatia (modern-day Solin, Croatia); an Illyrian of low birth.
 Deaths: Greek philosopher Lucius Flavius Philostratus (b.
 170).
 Roman emperor #32 (238-44) Gordian III (b.
 225) on Feb.
 11 in Zaitha (KIA).

 246 Roman consuls: Gaius Bruttius Presens and Gaius Allus Albinus.